 When you grow a garden, the pests and bugs are bound to show up.
 They like to munch on your fresh veggies too.
-Here are a few tricks I use to help keep the bad bugs at bay.
+Here are a few natural pest control methods you can use to help keep the bad bugs at bay.

 Harmful bugs include Japanese beetles, potato beetles, tomato horn worms, squash bugs, squash vine borers and cucumber beetles.
 And this is just the beginning.

-Once you’ve determined you have some bad bugs, you need to figure out how you want to try to get rid of them.
+Once you’ve determined you have some bad bugs, you need to figure out a natural pest control method to get rid of them.

 If the damage is minor, you may decide to leave them alone and just monitor the problem for more extensive damage.
 If you go this route, be sure to monitor daily.
 A minor insect problem can become major almost overnight.

 If you have a small garden, (like a square foot garden or this 4′ x 12′ garden plan) the easiest way to rid your garden of the pests is by hand picking the bugs.
 At first, this might seem gross, but you get used to it.

 I do wear a pair of old gardening gloves, to grab them, but you don’t have to.
 You can either drop the bugs in a jar of soapy water, or just squish them (which is what I do).

 Even in my large-ish garden, I still hand pick the majority of my pests.
 If you spend 5-10 minutes in your garden doing a walk-through everyday, it is easy to stay ahead of the bugs.
 When I go to pick the vegetables, I wear a glove on my left hand and pick with my right hand.
 This way, if I find a bug, I can squish him immediately.